top of page

 Key Takeaways

-• Older homes may require more maintenance and updates.
+• May require more maintenance and updates.

 Understanding the Differences